 For a drug with a short half-life, steady state is achieved pretty quickly.
-But say you have a drug with a long half-life, and a patient who needs to achieve a therapeutic effect fast—for example, a critical care patient who needs antibiotics.
-How can you get that effect without having to wait days or weeks?
+If you have a drug with a long half-life and a patient who needs to achieve a therapeutic effect fast—for example, a critical care patient who needs antibiotics—how can you get that effect without having to wait days or weeks?

 The bad news is that it always takes the same amount of time to achieve steady state: Four to five half-lives.
 The good news is, you can still achieve a therapeutic effect more quickly with a loading dose.
 A loading dose is a higher dose administered on treatment initiation.
 It will still take the usual four to five half-lives to reach steady state, but the initial concentration will be closer to the eventual steady-state concentration—which means the therapeutic effect will happen faster.

-Steady-state concentration can fluctuate depending on many factors.
-Let’s talk about three of the main ones:
+Steady-state concentration can fluctuate depending on many factors, such as:

 The dosing interval affects steady-state concentration in a proportional way.
 The more frequently the drug is given, the higher the steady-state concentration values.